Sachin2815/Sachin2815/README.md

     📽️ I’m constantly working on personal projects to enhance my skills and expand my knowledge.
   </li>
   <li>
-    👯 I’m looking to collaborate on open-source projects and contribute to the developer community.
+    👯 I’m looking to collaborate on open-source projects and contribute to the DevOps community.
   </li>
   <li>
     🤔 I’m always curious and enjoy solving complex problems through creative thinking and logical approaches.
   </li>
   <li>
-   📧 Ask me about web development, data structures, algorithms, or anything related to software engineering.
+   📧 Ask me about AWS, DevOps, algorithms, or anything related to DevOps and Cloud engineering.
 I'm here to help!
   </li>
 </ul>